mehulagg/gitlab/doc/ssh/README.md

 - Ensure that you generated your SSH key pair correctly and added the public SSH key to your GitLab profile.
-- Try manually registering your private SSH key by using `ssh-agent`.
+- Try to manually register your private SSH key by using `ssh-agent`.
 - Try to debug the connection by running `ssh -Tv git@example.com`.
   Replace `example.com` with your GitLab URL.